 Sydney waste management: avoiding common pitfalls

-The first thing to remember when you are seeking waste disposal provider is that you do not need to select the first company you come across.
+The first thing to remember when you are seeking a waste disposal provider is that you do not need to select the first company you come across.
 Or, you do not need to immediately go with the first rep who visits your site or knocks on your door.
-We gave an overview of whether you should seek to sign a long term contract in our article on Melbourne waste management which we will summarise here.
+We gave an overview of whether you should seek to sign a long-term contract in our article on Melbourne waste management which we will summarise here.
 Note: if you live just outside Sydney, check out our article on the Central Coast waste services we offer.

 Think smart about waste management and save money!

-You should get the rates you are committed to in paper and be sure about how and when they will be adjusted.
+You should get the rates you are committed to on paper and be sure about how and when they will be adjusted.
 Some suppliers may quote an appealing low rate at the beginning of the contract to ease the sale and then seek to increase your rates soon after that.

 As a business person who is not an expert in the Sydney waste management industry, you will be uncertain as to whether you are receiving a competitive market rate and shopping around is time-consuming as most companies will not quote a price online or without coming to visit your business.